usnistgov/dioptra/docs/source/reference/dioptra-components/users-reference.rst

 -----------------------

 Users can be created programmatically via the Python Client or the REST API.
-They can also be created through the web interface.
+They can also be :ref:`created through the web interface <how-to-create-users-and-groups>` .

 .. _reference-users-python-client: